chmllr/voting-bot/README.md

 NNS Proposals Bot
 =================

-A telegram bot (https://t.me/NNSProposalsBot), which notifies you about all new NNS proposals.
+A [telegram bot](https://t.me/NNSProposalsBot) alerting about all new NNS proposals.
+Supports filtering on the proposal topic.

+## Usage

 Enter `/start` to subscribe to the notifications; use `/stop` to cancel the subscription.
+Use `/block` or `/unblock` to block or unblock a topic; use `/blacklist` to display the list of ignored topics.